 Read Primer’s Fitting Room First Impressions for more about Goodfellow & Co.’s selection and fit, and check out our All from Target outfit, a look comprised entirely of items available at your local store.

 What It’s Good For: Free 2 day shipping and free returns meaning you can try on for free at home.
 Best prices for a name brand like Levi’s, Red Wing, etc. Buying budget items confidently based on reviews.
+House brands like Goodthreads, Amazon Essentials, and Buttoned Down for budget-friendly style.

 Price Point: $$$